browserengineering/book/book/styles.md

 [^try-no-try]: I suggest removing the `try` block when debugging.

-However, on the web there is an unusual benefit: it supports an ecosystem of multiple implementations.
-For example, different browsers may support different syntaxes for property values.[^like-parens] Thanks to silent parse errors, web pages can use features that only some browsers support, with other browsers just ignoring it.
-This principle variously called "Postel's Law",[^for-jon] the "Digital Principle",[^from-circuits] or the "Robustness Principle": produce maximally conformant output but accept even minimally conformant input.
+On the web, however, there is an unusual benefit: it supports an ecosystem of multiple implementations.
+For example, different browsers support different kinds of property values,[^like-parens] so CSS that parses in one browser might not parse in another.
+With silent parse errors, browsers just ignore stuff they don't understand.
+The principle (variously called "Postel's Law",[^for-jon] the "Digital Principle",[^from-circuits] or the "Robustness Principle") is: produce maximally conformant output but accept even minimally conformant input.